radixdlt/fullstack-dapp-example/packages/content/src/quests/markdown/FirstTransactionQuest/en/complete.md

-Amazing!
-Now you know how to submit Radix transactions proposed by dApps.
-Next let’s see how you can create your own transactions in the Radix Wallet!
+You've showed impeccable form so far!

+Next quest, you'll have a crack at creating your own transactions from your Radix wallet!